JALEBI: THE KING(or some would say THE QUEEN) OF SWEETS

-Jalebi is a popular sweet of India that is also prepared in Middle East and Pakistan.
+Jalebi is a popular sweet of India that is also prepared in the Middle East and Pakistan.
 It is popular throughout South Asia, Middle-East, North and East Africa.
 It is made traditionally during many important celebrations and festivals.
 Jalebi is also known by the name of Zulbia.

-It is prepared by deep-frying of wheat flour (maida) batter in circular shape.
-After frying, it is soaked in syrup of sugar.
+It is prepared by deep-frying of wheat flour (maida) batter in a circular shape.
+After frying, it is soaked in a syrup of sugar.
 They are a popular sweet during the festivals of Diwali and Ramadan.